sdpshaw/Coding/README.md

 # Coding
-This repo is for all the DS problems which i solved
+This repo is for all the DS problems which i will be solving